Job shop manufacturing: a manufacturer’s best friend

 As previously mentioned, one of the biggest issues a business owner finds with this process is that it’s difficult to organize.
 How some managers get around this is by tracking their key performance indicators.
 These KPIs can be their lead time, machine utilization & capacity, worker assignment, and inventory.

 How you decide to monitor your business’s progress is down to you.
-Though you should be aware of the responsibilities that will fall to you as an owner or manager.
+Though you should be aware of the responsibilities that will fall on you as an owner or manager.
 Responsibilities, which will help you in eluding any of the disadvantages mentioned.

 One of the major disadvantages of running a job shop is the long lead time.
 However, if you take the time to calculate your manufacturing lead time, you can avoid keeping your customers waiting and keep them happy.

 One way of achieving a smooth production schedule is by managing your job shop manufacturing layout.
 Your shop floor workstations and inventory should be positioned in places for convenience.

-Items which have a low turn around and make up for most of your orders
+Items that have a low turnaround and make up for most of your orders

 Products that come through regularly as runners but not at a similar frequency.

 Products that aren’t ordered as much as runners or repeaters.

 Arranging your workshop with the complexity of your orders into consideration means you can prioritize orders as soon as they come in.
 Runners first, repeaters second, and strangers last.

 This approach can help you avoid cluttering your shop floor and to minimize your backlog.